anesti123/task-3-python-tech-assignment/README.md

 ## Troubleshooting

-Issue: "ModuleNotFoundError: No module named 'etl'"
-Solution:

-- Run from project root directory
-- Ensure virtual environment is active

-Issue: "File not found"
-Solution:

-- Verify data.csv exists in data/input/
-- Use absolute paths if needed

 Contact
-For questions or feedback, please contact [Anesti Andoni] at [anestiandoniii@gmail.com]. """
+For questions or feedback, please contact Anesti Andoni at anestiandoniii@gmail.com.